YinHK-gameDev/unity-learn/user interface/Event system/README.md

 #### Supported Events

-The Event System supports a number of events, and they can be customized further in user custom user written Input Modules.
+The **Event System supports a number of events**, and they can be customized further in user custom user written Input Modules.

-The events that are supported by the Standalone Input Module and Touch Input Module are provided by interface and can be implemented on a MonoBehaviour by implementing the interface.
+The events that are supported by the **Standalone Input Module** and **Touch Input Module** are provided by interface and can be implemented on a **`MonoBehaviour` by implementing the interface**.
 If you have a valid Event System configured the events will be called at the correct time.

 -   `IPointerEnterHandler` - `OnPointerEnter` - Called when a pointer enters the object